lokesh-vemali-LPU25/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow. this is created by Vemali Lokesh Naidu from LOVELY PROFESSIONAL UNIVERSITY.
+This repository is for the practicing the GitHub Flow. this is created by Vemali Lokesh  from LPU.